-January 18th, 2021, marks the thirty-fifth time our nation has paused to commemorate the life of Reverend Dr. Martin Luther King, Jr. Although many words were written about Dr. King during his brief life, and many more have been written about him after his brutal assassination and untimely death, perhaps one of the best ways to remember Dr. King is by encountering him on his own terms, wrestling anew with his prophetic voice, and grappling with the meaning of his ministry for his times and for our own.
+January 17, 2022, marks the 36th time our nation has paused to commemorate the life of Reverend Dr. Martin Luther King, Jr. Although many words were written about Dr. King during his brief life, and many more have been written about him after his brutal assassination and untimely death, perhaps one of the best ways to remember Dr. King is by encountering him on his own terms, wrestling anew with his prophetic voice, and grappling with the meaning of his ministry for his times and for our own.
 In this spirit, here is a sampling of some of Dr. King’s sermons, speeches, and interviews.

 I Have a Dream (August 28, 1963)